-We’re just over half way through our five-part series on how to beat the Brexit wave.
+We’re just over halfway through our five-part series on how to beat the Brexit wave.
 Thanks for taking the time to tune back in and well done for making it this far!

-Yesterday we briefly talked about the fact you don’t actually need a deposit to buy a house.
+In our previous blog, we briefly talked about the fact you don’t actually need a deposit to buy a house.
 If you hadn’t already guessed from the title, that’s going to be the topic of today’s blog.

 If you’re currently saving for a deposit, you probably appreciate how tough that task actually is.
 Setting aside enough cash to get onto the housing ladder can seem like an uphill struggle, especially when you’re trying to spend less than you earn.